mintaow/MyProjects/Crypto_Sentiment_Dynamics/README.md

 # Congruent or Polarized?
 Mining Opinion Dynamics towards Cryptocurrency on Twitter
+## Abstract
+This project examined the opinion polarity and sentiment dynamics toward cryptocurrency using 4.75 million relevant tweets, and revealed that ~73% of the subjective expressions are positive and the sentiment intensity is also stronger for crypto-favoring tweets.
+In addition, the relevant topics and frequently-mentioned words for the two sentiment classes are different.
+The positive tweets are talking about general and futuristic terms such as "technology", "mobile", and "millennium", while the negative tweets frequently mention "stop loss", ”bubble“, and "hack", which conveys a sense of pessimistic and insecurity.

 ## Research Question
 1. RQ1: How polarized are people’s opinions towards cryptocurrency?
 (Overview)
 2. RQ2: How does the polarity of cryptocurrency opinions on Twitter evolve over time?
 (Past)